 Murray Cod

-Murray Cod is Australia’s largest freshwater fish that grows to impressive sizes.
-Cod are ambush predators that love the cover of structure so make sure you concentrate your efforts on any visible structure including logs and submerged trees.
+Murray Cod is Australia’s largest freshwater fish, which grows to impressive sizes.
+Murray Cod are ambush predators that love the cover of structure, so make sure you concentrate your efforts on any visible structure, including logs and submerged trees.
 They will also seek shelter in deeper holes and rock ledges.
-Cod are most active in low light conditions such as sunrise and sundown.
-A medium to heavy bait caster rod is ideal when targeting cod.
-This might be a stiff 6-foot rods in 6-10 kilo class matched with a suitable size bait caster reel spooled with 20lb to 30lb braid and 30lb to 40lb leader.
+Murray Cod are most active in low light conditions, such as sunrise and sundown.
+A medium to heavy bait-caster rod is ideal when targeting cod.
+At this system, which has giant cod, we recommend a heavy baitcast combo around 6″6 in length and 8-15kg in class paired with a 150/200 baitcast reel spooled with 50lb braid.
+You can also fish lighter, which might be a stiff 6-foot rod in the 6-10 kilo class matched with a suitable size bait-caster reel spooled with a 20lb to 30lb braid and 30lb to 40lb leader.
 Good lure options for Murray Cod include hard body lures, surface lures, spinnerbaits, swimbaits, shads, lipless crankbaits, paddle tail and curtail soft plastics.
-These should be worked slowly or tolled from your boat or kayak if access is permitted.
-There are some amazing surface lures on the market these days including imitation mice, frogs, ducks, and snakes with realistic action that are fun to target cod with.
+If access is permitted, these should be worked slowly or trolled from your boat or kayak.
+Some terrific surface lures are on the market these days, including imitation mice, frogs, ducks, and snakes with realistic action that are fun to target cod with.
 Bait anglers can target Murray cod with live yabbies and worms.

 Targeting Redfin at Taylors Lake